sarajahedazad/ME700-Final-Project/README.md

 **Further Improvements:**
 To enhance the accuracy and reliability of the validation process, I plan to:

-- Compare Results with Analytical Solutions: Implement a basic column analysis using both MSA and FEA, and compare the results with theoretical solutions for direct verification.
+- Compare Results with Theoritical Solutions: Implement a basic column analysis using both MSA and FEA, and compare the results with theoretical solutions for direct verification.

 - Explore Mesh Sensitivity: Conduct a mesh refinement study to evaluate how the FEA results converge.
 (This was limited due to memory issues with MSA.)